ArdanaLabs/ardana-dollar/utxo-design.md

 the `DepositAct.address` field is purposefully available to be a wallet or script address as a user may want to delegate control over stake and over rewards to an external contract.

 Validation rules:
-- user must have provided 1 or more UTXO's containing a total of at least `DepositAct.amount` of $DANA (Deposit UTXOS)
+- user must have provided 1 or more UTXO's containing a total of at least `DepositAct.amount` of $DANA (Deposit UTXO's)
 - user may have included a `UserStakeDetail` from the Governance validator script matching their `DepositAct.address`.

   if not, then one should be Minted from `GovernanceMintingPolicy`, with the user's `address` as the `address` parameter, currentTime as `lastReward` parameter, and `Nothing` as the `lockedUntil` and `lockedBy` parameters,